 Growing economically isn't the same as ascending internationally in terms of clout, might and global influence.
-They cite Chinese real estate investments here, including farmland and the Waldorf Astoria, as well as programmes sponsored at universities.
-China's global economic development programme, the Belt and Road Initiative, added fears it gave Beijing leverage over other nations at the UN while leaving them with high debt.
+They cite Chinese real estate investments here, including farmland and the Waldorf Astoria, as well as programs sponsored at universities.
+China's global economic development program, the Belt and Road Initiative, added fears it gave Beijing leverage over other nations at the UN while leaving them with high debt.

 This is a striking rerun of what everyone said about Japan in the 1980's.
 Then, like China now, Japan was the world's second-largest economy.
 Flush with cash from a Tokyo real estate and equity market bubble, Japanese investors went on a US shopping spree, snapping up trophy assets including Rockefeller Center and Pebble Beach, as well as cultural touchstones like MCA (owner of Universal Studios) and Columbia Pictures.
 Japan's purported takeover was a plot point in Hollywood blockbusters from Die Hard to Rising Sun.
 Ubiquitous Toyotas, Hondas and Nissans were allegedly an existential threat to the US's Big Three automakers.
 The trade deficit with Japan scared many as well.
 Fears lingered after the Nikkei bubble burst.
 Japanese equities peaked in 1989, but nervous Americans still projected a Japanese financial invasion.
-A Harvard Business Review analysis published in mid-1990 noted total cumulative Japanese purchases of US assets were projected to nearly double, from \$53 billion to \$100 billion, by the end of 1992.
+A Harvard Business Review analysis published in mid-1990 noted total cumulative Japanese purchases of US assets were projected to nearly double, from \$53 billion to \$100 billion, by the end of 1992.xxv

 Yet the country's decline was beginning and soon became unmistakable.
 Japan's equity market suffered and GDP stagnated.
-By 1991, Japanese investors' US annual property purchases were down to 1985 levels-pre-boom.
-XXVII By 1993 they were net sellers, and soon an all-out exit rush was underway.
-The Sazale Group sold the Hotel Bel Air for less than 60 cents on the dollar in 1995.
-XXVIII That same year, Mitsubishi defaulted on Rockefeller Center.
+By 1991, Japanese investors' US annual property purchases were down to 1985 levels- pre-boom.xxvi By 1993 they were net sellers, and soon an all-out exit rush was underway.
+The Sazale Group sold the Hotel Bel Air for less than 60 cents on the dollar in 1995.xxvii That same year, Mitsubishi defaulted on Rockefeller Center.
 Clint Eastwood, Arnold Palmer, Richard Ferris and Peter Ueberroth led the effort to put Pebble Beach back in US hands in 1999.

 Japan's exit from US assets stemmed from its domestic struggles-the famous "lost decade" of stagnant GDP and deflation in the 1990s, which became two decades by the end of the 2000s.
-Japanese equities only returned to prior highs last year, a more than 30-year round trip.
+Japanese equities only returned to prior highs last year, a more than 30year round trip.
 Many of its vaunted conglomerates struggled at home and abroad, hampered by bad governance, weak financing and stiff competition from South Korea.
 Some eventually found ways to thrive, but other well-known names never recovered.
-When Toshiba delisted in a private-equity deal last month, its equity price was just one-third of its 1989 peak.
+When Toshiba delisted in a private-equity deal last month, its equity price was just one-third of its 1989 peak.xxviii xxv "Power From the Ground Up," Robert L. Cutts, Harvard Business Review, May - June 1990. xxvi "Japan's US Real Estate Buying Plunges," James Bates, The Los Angeles Times, 02/21/1992. xxvii "Japanese Are in Rush to Sell Their Real Estate in US," James Sterngold, The New York Times, 06/09/1995. xxviii Source: FactSet, as of 12/20/2023.